Student Organizations

 South Asian Student Association (SASA)

 The purpose of the South Asian Student Association (SASA) is to share love and friendship with South Asian students and help develop Christian servant leaders.
-SASA will provide opportunities to fellowship, promote cultural exchange among students from different countries, and provide educational and social experiences.
+SASA will provide opportunities for fellowship, promote cultural exchange among students from different countries, and provide educational and social experiences.

 The Vietnamese International Student Association (VISA)